Policy Development Guidance

 - Endure across time and administrators; change infrequently, and set the course for the foreseeable future

 - Promote quality and operational efficiency, and provide guidance for managing the institution

 Questions to consider when determining whether a new policy should be created or an existing policy should be revised or rescinded:

 - Are there new mandates (state or federal law, case law, rule changes) that require that a policy change or a new policy be written?

 - Can this policy be eliminated?
 Is it still needed?
-This question is particularly relevant if the policy is at least ten years old.

 - Have changes occurred in best practices, student or employee needs, University culture or social trends to suggest policy changes or the need for a new policy?

 - Can this issue or matter be integrated with or addressed by other policies, procedures, or guidelines?